calebrob6/dfc2021-msd-baseline/README.md

 Note that there are multiple ways to use a model that predicts NLCD labels to generate land cover change predictions for the competition.
 We implement two in this training/inference pipeline, however only report results for the second method in the paper:
-1. Using a hard mapping between NLCD classes and reduced land cover classes.
+1. (Hard assignment) Using a hard mapping between NLCD classes and reduced land cover classes.
 Here, each NLCD class is mapped to one of the 4 reduced land cover classes-- see the competition details or [utils.py](utils.py#L57) for this mapping.
 This is the default behaviour in the `inference.py` and `independent_pairs_to_predictions.py` scripts.
-2. Using a soft mapping as described in the accompanying arxiv paper.
+2. (Soft assignment) Using a soft mapping as described in the accompanying arxiv paper.
 To generate results with this method use the `--save_soft` flag when running `inference.py` to save output files that contain quantized per class probabilities, then use the `--soft_assignment` flag when running `independent_pairs_to_predictions.py`. *NOTE: the outputs from this process will be much larger than the first.*

 ## Running experiments